joshke/yodelstar/README.md

 ## 🏆 ACKNOWLEDGMENTS 🏆

+### 🎪 **Music & AI Hackathon 2025**
+Special thanks to the [Music & AI Hackathon](https://music-ai-hackathon.com/) organizers for creating such an inspiring environment!
+This project was born during the 24-hour hackathon (June 14-15, 2025) at the beautiful Gyokuzoin Temple in Nara, Japan.
+The unique setting - combining ancient Buddhist traditions with modern AI technology - provided the perfect atmosphere for creating something truly magical! 🏯✨

+**Hackathon Highlights:**
+- 🏯 **Historic Venue:** Gyokuzoin Temple on Mount Shigi
+- ⏰ **24-Hour Challenge:** Non-stop coding with morning prayer rituals
+- 🌍 **International Team:** Developers from around the world
+- 🎯 **Music & AI Focus:** Perfect match for our yodeling analysis project
+- 🏆 **World Expo 2025:** Part of the official World Expo events

+### 🙏 **Community Thanks**
 - 🎤 **Yodeling Community** - For inspiring this project
 - 🤖 **Google Gemini Team** - For amazing AI capabilities
 - ⚛️ **React Team** - For the fantastic framework
 - 🌟 **Open Source Community** - For all the amazing tools
+- 🇯🇵 **Hackathon Participants** - For the incredible collaborative spirit

 ## 🎉 LET'S YODEL TOGETHER! 🎉